-Fig. 3.
-Laser Vibrometer.
+Fig. 3 Laser Vibrometer.

 For the "LOW" range, the sensitivity should be around 200 V/m/s, and for the "HIGH" range, around 10 V/m/s.
 You have to choice LOW or HIGH range depending on the velocity of the target (Equations are in the user manual).
 You have to know that the two scales are the same on a large bandwidth.
 This choice is made on the power supply AND on the Soundbook witch the choice of the transducer.
 The low pass filter basically blocks all frequencies larger than its value.
 This is used to "clean up" the data.
 The signal is an AC signal.
 The FM output is a 10.7 MHz frequency modulated signal that is available for customers who want to implement their own demodulation strategies.
 However, if you want the velocity vs. time, the analog velocity output is the one to use.
 Soundbook is a portable system of acoustical and vibratory measure.
 It can be used as a part of an application of engineering in general.
 It is equipped with the software SAMURAI which allows the acquisition, the treatment and the exportation of different data.
 For the measurements that we made we used equipment provided by the Optimum Laboratory of the IMST faculty.
 The vibrations were measured using the triaxial accelerometer, the soundbook laptop and the Samuray program.
-For the measurements we applied the triaxial accelerometer on different key elements of the vehicle which helps transmitting the vibrations from the car to the body.

-Measurements were realized at the rotational frequencies of 700-750 RPM, 1500 RPM and 3000 RPM on Dacia Berlina 1310 - 1.4 gasoline, Dacia Logan - 1.4 gasoline, Opel Astra Hatchback - 1.6 gasoline, Opel Astra Sedan - 1.4 gasoline and Mercedes C200 - 2.1 diesel.

-The main condition of the measurements is that the car rotational frequency to remain constant during the experiment.
-If the rotational frequency varies the measurements results may be affected.
-Using the Samuray program we made the analysis of the experimental results.
+For the measurements we applied the triaxial accelerometer on diffrent key elements of the vehicle which hepls transmiting the vibrations from the car to the body.
+Measurements were realized at the turations of 700-750 RPM, 1500 RPM and 3000 RPM on Dacia Berlina 1310 - 1.4 gasoline, Dacia Logan - 1.4 gasoline, Opel Astra Hatchback - 1.6 gasoline, Opel Astra Sedan - 1.4 gasoline and Mercedes C200 - 2.1 dielsel.
+The main condition of the measurements is that the car turations to remain constant during the experiment.
+If the turation varies the measurements results may be affected.
+Using the Samuray program we made the analysis of the experimental rezults.
+Exterior a.
+The triaxial accelerometer positioned on the exterior elements of the car c.
+The triaxial accelerometer positioned on the car's steering wheel Interior 3.
+Experimental results and analysis Following the analysis of the experimental results, we introduced in Microsoft Excel the obtained data where it has been processeded and integrated into the diagrams below as being able to graphically highlight the vibrations generated by vehicles at the interior and exterior.
+From our measurements we descovered that vibration amplitudes increase along with increasing RPM.
+We also observed that Dacia 1310 has the highest vibration level in the interior and Opel Sedan Classic has the highest vibration level at the exterior of the car.